michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Activity 3: editing FLARE configuration files in your lake repo

-For creating a new lake forecast code based on FCRE forecast, follow these steps:
+First step, you'll create a forecast code repository based on FCRE forecast.
+This is described above under pre-requisites above.
+If you haven't created your repo already, follow steps 1-4 below (skip these steps if you already did this as pre-requisite):

 1- Go to the following template which is based on FCRE-forecast-code:

 https://github.com/FLARE-forecast/LAKE-forecast-code/

-1- Click the green "Use this template" button on the top right corner of the page.
+2- Click the green "Use this template" button on the top right corner of the page.

-2- Choose a "Repository name" such as "TEST-forecast-code".
+3- Choose a "Repository name" such as "TEST-forecast-code".

-3- Click the green "Create repository from template" button on the bottom of the page.
+4- Click the green "Create repository from template" button on the bottom of the page.

+In a real usage scenario, you would now work on the code to customize FLARE for your own lake.
+This can take time, and given that we have limited time for this tutorial, we will use FCRE without changes as an example.
+We will thus simply edit the configuration file to configure this tutorial run:

-4- Edit the following files in your newly created repository:
+1- Edit the following files in your newly created repository:
   - `configuration/default/configure_flare.yml`

-5- Apply the changes to the `configure_flare.yml` as the following sample:
+2- Apply the changes to the `configure_flare.yml` by following the template below - the lines you need to worry about are highlighted:

 ```yaml
 restart_file: .na